-August 26 Jostens' representative visits to distribute packets for graduation cap and gown orders.
-Orders must be placed by December 1 to avoid late fees.

-August 26 Senior Information Meeting: This is a meeting all seniors need to attend.
-It will be held from 7:45-8:30am.
-Parents are encouraged to attend.

-August 27 Student Wall Bio: All students have been emailed a bio template to be filled out and emailed back by this date.
+- Jostens' representative visits to distribute packets for graduation cap and gown orders.
+Orders must be placed by December 1 to avoid late fees. - Senior Information Meeting: This is a meeting all seniors need to attend.
+Parents are encouraged to attend. - Student Wall Bio: All students have been emailed a bio template to be filled out and emailed back by this date.
 This information will accompany the Senior Wall photo.